 A significant aspect of statistical inference is acknowledging and handling uncertainty.
 If you took a different sample of 500 users from the same country, you'd likely get a slightly different sample average download speed (xˉ).
 This variation from sample to sample is called sampling variability.

 Because our sample statistic (xˉ) varies depending on the specific sample we happen to draw, it's unlikely to be exactly equal to the true population parameter (μ).
-Therefore, a crucial part of inference isn't just making a guess, but also quantifying how much uncertainty surrounds that guess.
+Therefore, an important part of inference isn't just making a guess, but also quantifying how much uncertainty surrounds that guess.
 We want to know how close our sample statistic is likely to be to the population parameter.

 These concepts are fundamental in machine learning.
 When you train a model, you typically use a training dataset (a sample).
 You then evaluate its performance on a separate test dataset (another sample).
 The performance metric you calculate on the test set (e.g., accuracy, error rate) is a statistic.